(Disclosure: Some of the links below may be affiliate links)

 The main selling point of True Wealth is to have very low prices.
 In fact, they are the cheapest Robo-advisor currently available in Switzerland.

-True Wealth is available in English and German.
+True Wealth is available in English and German and French!

 You can use the web portal or the mobile application to manage your investment account with True Wealth.
 The mobile application is fully featured (you can do everything from it).